 In September 2010, Suzannah was appointed Lecturer in Early Modern History at the University of East Anglia.
 In 2011, she was awarded a public engagement grant (People Award) from the Wellcome Trust to fund ‘All the King’s Fools’, a performance project in which actors with learning disabilities played the Tudor period’s ‘natural fools’ at Hampton Court Palace, which won a 2012 Museums + Heritage Award for Excellence.

-In October 2011, she took up her post as Head of the Faculty of History and Senior Lecturer in Early Modern History at New College of the Humanities (NCH), where she lectures and tutors on British History 1450-1649 and European history 1500-1800.
+In October 2011, she took up her post as Head of the Faculty of History and Senior Lecturer in Early Modern History at New College of the Humanities (NCH), where she lectures and teaches tutorials on British history 1450-1649 and European history 1500-1800.
 As Head of the Faculty of History, she is a member of the Academic Board, responsible for the academic governance of NCH.

 In 2012, she was awarded the Nancy Roelker Prize by the Sixteenth Century Society for her journal article, ‘Crossing Boundaries: Women’s Gossip, Insults and Violence in Sixteenth-Century France’ in French History (Vol 25, No. 4), and was made a Fellow of the Royal Historical Society.

-Her radio work includes presenting BBC Radio 3′s The Essay, presenter’s friend on BBC Radio 5 Live and LBC, and appearances on BBC Radio 4′s Today programme, Front Row, Making History and the Six O’Clock News, BBC Radio 5 Live, LBC, NPR and many local radio stations.
+Her most recent radio work was Free Thinking on Radio 3 on 27 October 2015 when the panel considered the season of the witch, following on from Witch Hunt on Five.
+Other radio broadcasts include presenting BBC Radio 3′s The Essay, presenter’s friend on BBC Radio 5 Live and LBC, and appearances on BBC Radio 4′s Today programme, Front Row, Making History and the Six O’Clock News, BBC Radio 5 Live, LBC, NPR and many local radio stations.

-Suzannah’s latest book, A Visitor’s Companion to Tudor England, was published by Ebury in March 2012, and came out in paperback in 2015.
+Before that her latest book was, A Visitor’s Companion to Tudor England, which was published by Ebury in March 2012, and came out in paperback in 2015.
 Suzannah is also the author of 1536: The Year that Changed Henry VIII (Lion Hudson, 2009), the co-author of Henry VIII: 500 Facts (Historic Royal Palaces, 2009), and co-editor of a collection of essays, Henry VIII and the Court: Art, Politics and Performance, (Ashgate, 2013).

 Next on the list is a book on the lives of women in sixteenth-century France.
 It was her journal article on this material, ‘Crossing Boundaries: Women’s Gossip, Insults and Violence in Sixteenth-Century France’ in French History (Vol 25, No. 4), that was awarded a US prize for historical scholarship – the Nancy Lyman Roelker Prize – by the Sixteenth Century Society in 2012.